Imrich Stacho

 Imrich Stacho (4 November 1931, in Trnava – 10 January 2006) was a Slovak football goalkeeper.
-He played for Czechoslovakia national team in 23 matches and scored one goal from a penalty in a match against Ireland.
+He played for Czechoslovakia national team in 23 matches and scored one goal from a penalty in a match against Ireland, which was the first ever international goal scored by a goalkeeper.

 Career

-Starcho was chosen as one of Czechoslovakia's goalkeepers at the 1954 FIFA World Cup and 1958 FIFA World Cup.
+Stacho was chosen as one of Czechoslovakia's goalkeepers at the 1954 FIFA World Cup and 1958 FIFA World Cup.

 On a club level he played for Spartak Trnava from 1947 until 1966.
 During his military service in Prague in the mid 1950s, he also played for Tankista Prague.